Business Deductions for Rent and Lease Payments

 - must have a minimum 20% at risk equity investment in the property for the lease term

 - expects to earn a profit; the leveraged lease is not just for the tax deductions, credits, allowances, and other tax attributes

 - the lessee:

 - has no contractual right to buy the property at less than FMV when the lease ends

 - does not lend any money nor guarantees a loan to enable the lessor to buy the property

 If the lessee is considered the owner of the property, then the lease payments will not be deductible.
 The IRS may come to such a conclusion for limited use property: property not expected to be useful to the lessor after the lease ends.

 The direct costs and some of the indirect costs for certain production or resale activities may be subject to uniform capitalization rules, in which case, the cost must be included in the tax basis of the property rather than being claimed as a current deduction.
 These costs are recovered through depreciation, amortization, or as the cost of goods sold.
 Indirect costs include renting equipment, facilities, or land.

-Uniform capitalization rules generally apply to the production of real or tangible personal property, or property acquired for resale.
-However, exceptions exist for acquired personal property for resale if the average annual gross receipts do not exceed $10 million for the 3 prior tax years.
+Uniform capitalization rules apply to the production of real or tangible personal property, or property acquired for resale.
+However, exceptions exist for acquired personal property for resale if the average annual gross receipts do not exceed $25 million (previously: $10 million) for the 3 prior tax years.
 An exception also exists for the production of property if the indirect costs do not exceed $200,000 or the taxpayer uses the cash method of accounting and has no inventories.
 So if you rent a building to produce business equipment, then the rent must be included in the cost of the equipment produced, if the business is subject to the uniform capitalization rules.

 Leases Exceeding $250,000